Clearlingo Editing and Proofreading

 Once you have finished your revision, you should have your editor check it again to catch anything you may have missed.
 Once you have completed all the stages of the editing and revision process, only then is it ready to be sent to the designer.

-If this all sounds too overwhelming, I can help.
+If you are writing or have written a book and this all sounds too overwhelming, I can help.

 I would love to hear from you.